Our Therapists

 Outside of the office, Jamie enjoys spending time with her husband, two children, and a house full of pets (but especially her dog, Remi).
 She loves reading, crafting, traveling, and doing just about anything outdoors.

 Courtney graduated with her MSW, from the University of Wisconsin- Green Bay in 2021, she is currently obtaining her hours to receive her LCSW.
 Courtney earned her Bachelor’s degree in social work, from the University of Wisconsin – Stevens Point.
 Her approach to therapy is utilizing the client’s strengths and resiliencies to build a positive therapeutic relationship.
 Courtney’s experience includes; PTSD, anxiety, depression, life transitions, grief, interpersonal relationships, and couples/family counseling.
 For traumatic events and other significant stressors Courtney is trained in Brainspotting.
 Courtney has experience and enjoys working with children, teens and adults.
-Courtney will also be working with clients at Roosevelt , PoDs, Ben Franklin, McKinley and Jefferson schools.
+Courtney will also be working with clients at Pacelli Middle School as well as Madison, McKinley elementary schools.

 Outside of work, Courtney enjoys spending time with family, hiking, running, fishing, and spending time with her European Golden Retriever, Charley.